Newman hits RBI single in 9th, lifts Pirates past Cubs 3-2

 The Cubs fell to 23-39 on the road.
 They have also lost 17 of their last 25 games away from Wrigley Field.
 The loss left Chicago a game behind the NL Central-leading St. Louis.

-The Pirates won for the third time in four games.
+The Pirates won for the third time in four games after losing 24 of their previous 28.

 Tony Kemp’s two-run triple in the eighth inning off closer Felipe Vazquez gave the Cubs a 2-1 lead.

-Joe Musgrove carried a shutout into the eighth inning before giving up consecutive singles to Jonathan Lucroy and pinch-hitter Ian Happ with one out.
+Joe Musgrove carried a shutout into the eighth before giving up consecutive singles to Jonathan Lucroy and pinch-hitter Ian Happ with one out.
 Musgrove was charged with two runs in 7 1/3 innings, giving up four hits and no walks.
 He matched his career high with nine strikeouts.

 Musgrove retired his first 11 batters before Kris Bryant singled with two outs in the fourth inning.
 He also set down 10 straight hitters before the hits in the eighth inning.